tieto-lt/tieto-backend-homework/README.md

 Base implementation is provided to take the boring part of set-up/wiring away and allow for prospect candidate to concentrate on engineering internals, adding tests, working on algo.

-Candidate can choose to implement everything from scratch by using other frameworks then Spring.
+Candidate can choose to implement everything from scratch by using other frameworks than Spring.
 When implementing from scratch at least these requirements should be satisfied:

  1. Java